Carl A. Sirio, MD

 Dr. Sirio is a co-founder of the Pittsburgh Regional Healthcare Initiative, a nationally recognized multi-stakeholder collaborative designed to improve care over a large geographic area.
 He was the recipient of several large grants from the Agency for Healthcare Research and Quality, equaling more than $6.5 million in total, for work designed to foster meaningful improvement in the care of patients.
 In addition, he has worked with the National Quality Forum (NQF), the National Institute of Medicine and the U.S. Pharmacopoeia, among others, in his efforts related to patient care quality and safety.
 He now serves as a commissioner on The Joint Commission.
 He was recently appointed to the Measures Applications Partnership of the NQF.

 Dr. Sirio spent 17 years at the University of Pittsburgh School of Medicine where he rose to full professor.
-He is now professor of medicine at the University of Toledo, where he also serves as vice president for medical affairs and associate dean for clinical affairs.
+He is now professor of medicine at the University of Toledo, where he also serves as vice president for medical affairs, chief medical information officer, and associate dean for clinical affairs.

 Completing his undergraduate and medical school training at Columbia University and Rutgers Medical School (now the Robert Wood Johnson School of Medicine), Dr. Sirio received postgraduate medical training at the Milton S. Hershey Medical Center Pennsylvania State University, the National Institutes of Health and George Washington University.

-Dr. Sirio is married to Mary Beth Sirio, RN, MBA, and has four children—Alex, Nicholas, James and Alessandra, ranging in age from 2 to 21 years.
+Dr. Sirio is married to Mary Beth Sirio, RN, MBA, and has four children—Alex, Nicholas, James and Alessandra, ranging in age from three to 22 years.